Johnston County Sheriff makes arrest in 46-year-old murder case

-Larry Joe Scott, 65, has been arrested and charged with first-degree murder and kidnapping in the 1972 death of Bonnie Neighbors, Bizzell said.
+Larry Joe Scott, 65, was arrested Monday in Florida and has been charged with first-degree murder and kidnapping in the 1972 death of Bonnie Neighbors, Bizzell said.

 There is no known connection between Scott and the Neighbors family, though Bizzell said Scott frequented labor camps during that time period.

-Bizzell reopened the case in 2007 and resubmiited evidence to the state crime lab.
+Bizzell reopened the case in 2007 and resubmitted evidence to the state crime lab.

-The big break came in Scott was arrested in Florida, triggering a DNA connection.
+The big break came when Scott was arrested in Florida, triggering a DNA connection.

 "And through all those years, we have looked to find who had done it," Bizzell said.
 "And folks, I was able to look that little baby boy -- who is now a grown man in the eyes -- and I was able to tell him we have found and arrested your mother's murderer."